India is on so many peoples bucket lists and wishlist- it’s crazy, it’s exotic, it’s testing, it’s spiritual, it’s beautiful and it’s huge!

 Best Time to Visit India

 India is not a country you can visit all year round.
 The summer months bring the monsoon season to most of India.
-Therefore October to April is a good time to visit India.
+Therefore October to April is a good time to visit India so keep this in mind when planning a trip to India.

 With that being said, based on my trip to India, the very North East and North West of India gets cold during winter months and is often inaccessible due to snow, these are places that are better visited in the Spring and Autumn.
 Be sure to think about the weather in India when you’re thinking about your trip to India.